dsheiko/ng-template/README.md

-# NgTemplate 1.0 BETA
+# ngTemplate 1.0 RC1

 [![NPM](https://nodei.co/npm/ng-template.png)](https://nodei.co/npm/ng-template/)

 [![Build Status](https://travis-ci.org/dsheiko/ng-template.png)](https://travis-ci.org/dsheiko/ng-template)

-`NgTemplate` is a light-weight DOM-based template engine, inspired by AngularJS.
+`ngTemplate` is a light-weight DOM-based template engine, inspired by AngularJS.

 `mustache.js`, `Handlebars` or `_.template` are all nice and shiny, until it comes to a form.
 With every rending these template engines replace the bound DOM subtree and the state of inputs gets lost.

-`NgTemplate` treats the DOM carefully.
+`ngTemplate` treats the DOM carefully.
 It modifies the exact target nodes gracefully according to the directives and actual state.

 ## Motivation

 * Progressive enhancement friendly: Server-side generated HTML can be fully ready for presentation.
-During `NgTemplate` synchronization it will be updated according to element directives and a provided state
+During `ngTemplate` synchronization it will be updated according to element directives and a provided state
 * HTML compliant: `data-*` - directives instead of foreign concepts such as `{{foo}}`, `[hidden]`, `*ngFor`, `[(ngModel)]`
 * Concern separation: Presentation state logic decoupled from the view
-* Performance: `NgTemplate` modifies DOM nodes by state diff; it touches the DOM only when it's necessary
+* Performance: `ngTemplate` modifies DOM nodes by state diff; it touches the DOM only when it's necessary
 * Easy to catch up: Familiar for Angular folks directives such as `data-ng-if`, `data-ng-switch`, `data-ng-for` and a few extra intuitive e.g. `data-ng-text`, `data-ng-class`
 * Really small library: minimized gziped [size is 4K](https://raw.githubusercontent.com/dsheiko/ng-template/master/dist/ngtemplate.glob.min.js)
 * Definitely Typed: IDE checks on the fly if you violate any of declared interfaces (if not the compiler does)

 ## How does it work?

-Templates are written with HTML that contains `NgTemplate`-specific data attributes (`data-ng-*`):
+Templates are written with HTML that contains `ngTemplate`-specific data attributes (`data-ng-*`):

 ```html
 <form id="heroForm" novalidate>